blockdeep/libro/src/high/Avoid_the_Usage_of_Pseudo_Random_Numbers.md

-# Randomized Task Verified Selection
+Avoid the Usage of Pseudo Random Numbers

 **Severity**: High

 ## Description

-Using non-deterministic methods for assigning tasks or verifiers can create opportunities for manipulation, potentially allowing certain participants to be chosen more frequently or unfairly.
+Using non-deterministic methods for important process such as selecting/assigning tasks for example or can create opportunities for manipulation, potentially allowing certain participants to be chosen more frequently or unfairly.

-## What should not be done
+## Avoid this

 The following code relies on a random selection, which can lead to inconsistent results and potential bias: